Introduction to Jira Issue Types

 - Bug: This is nothing but the defect in existing functionality that we called a bug.

-- Epic: Epic is nothing but the big user story, which we divided into the minor part that we called stories.
+- Epic: Epic is nothing but the big user story, which we divided into the minor part called stories.
 The standard time to complete the whole epic is one month.
 In other words, we can say that epic we can convert into a user story.

 - Subtask: This is nothing but a piece of work.